RULES AND CONDITIONS

 Entrants are advised that the Society is required to destroy photocopied material after the performance.

-Participants must perform at the time and date shown in the Official Program.
+Participants must perform at the time and date shown in the program section of the web site.

 It is the responsibility of each entrant to report 15 minutes prior to the commencement of his or her class.